Who You Calling ‘NPC’?

 It’s no surprise that the concept has taken off today.
 At a time when chatbots are doing everything from helping you buy a pair of jeans online to answering insurance questions, the idea of interacting with someone who turns out not to be, well, human, is no longer the stuff of science fiction.
 It’s likely one of the reasons that NPC has been gaining prominence, with “non-player character” even making it into the Merriam-Webster dictionary last year.

 As the term enters our everyday speech, though, it’s worth asking what we’re actually saying when we call someone an NPC.
-Already people have weaponized the concept, seized on the NPC label as a means of distinguishing “free thinkers” (themselves) from people whose thoughts and actions were, supposedly, pre-programmed (pretty much everyone else).
+Already people have weaponized the concept, seized on the NPC label as a means of distinguishing “free thinkers” (themselves) from people whose thoughts and actions are, supposedly, pre-programmed (pretty much everyone else).

 But to understand the history of the term NPC is to recognize that this kind of dehumanizing discourse hijacks its original conceit.